-empirically chosen to capture most of the multipath energy in all 400 baud packets of the data set.
+The causal/anticausal filter lengths used in Fig. 3 were empirically chosen to capture most of the multipath energy in all 400 baud packets of the data set.
 In 200 baud packets the filter lengths used for channel identification could be reduced to (21, 7) without significantly affecting the residual error, i.e., while still capturing all relevant multipaths.

-Fig. 4 shows estimates of Doppler shift at the carrier frequency obtained from (i) measurements of packet time scaling $(f_d = f_c\beta$, see App.
-A) and (ii) GPS navigation data at the source and receiver.
-The agreement between both curves is very good, suggesting that the physically-motivated Doppler resampling procedure (9) is indeed plausible.
+Figure 4 shows estimates of Doppler shift at the carrier frequency, f_c , obtained from (i) measurements of packet time scaling ($f_d = f_c \beta$, see Appendix A) and (ii) navigation data from the global positioning system (GPS) obtained at the source and receiver.
+The agreement between both curves is very good, suggesting that the physically motivated Doppler resampling procedure (9) is indeed plausible.
 As will be seen presently, best results are obtained in the low Doppler region to the right in Fig. 4, where the Alliance was relatively stationary.